In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 You can configure DKIM with a TXT record in your DNS zone for your sending mail servers (such as postfix or sendmail).
 A DKIM generator can be used to generate a private key for your server and a public key for your DNS.

-How you set up DKIM can vary depending on your mail provider; setting up DKIM for Salesforce differs from Exchange Online in Microsoft Defender for Office 365.
+How you set up DKIM depends on your sending server or mail provider.
+For example, configuring DKIM for Salesforce differs from Exchange Online in Microsoft Defender for Office 365.
+If you’re managing your own mail server and using MTAs like Sendmail or Postfix, you can implement DKIM using tools such as OpenDKIM.

 DKIM recommendations

-• You must implement DKIM key rotation for each sending service to prevent adversaries from intercepting and decrypting your DKIM keys.
+• You must implement DKIM key rotation for each sending server or mail provider to prevent adversaries from intercepting and decrypting your DKIM keys.
 DKIM Key rotation helps to minimize the risk of having a private key compromised.

 • Recurring: Every six months for a 2048-bit DKIM key.